 Why use Slack with Small Improvements?

 Small Improvements is a perfect system to capture objectives or send Praise to coworkers for a job well done.
 The challenge for HR teams is getting employees to use frequently tools like Small Improvements once the official Performance Review time has passed.

 It's tricky on the desktop, and even harder on mobile.
 However, with office communication tools like Slack or HipChat (mobile or desktop), it's a lot easier to reach those employees, both to notify them of events and enable them to engage in new feedback/objective creation.
 Enter our new integration.

 In order to enable the integration, an admin needs to navigate to the Administration tab > Scroll to the bottom of the screen > And click into the Slack button, then press the Add To Slack button.

 You will then be taken to Slack's website where you can approve the Small Improvements integration.
 Provided all went fine, you'll then get taken back to the SI admin screen.
 It will confirm that the connection is properly set up.

-Direct (private) Slack notifications are now automatically sent as outlined above.
+Direct (private) Slack notifications are now automatically sent once the integration is enabled.
 In addition, you can now designate Slack channels into which SI will post notifications for public SI messages and SI objectives:

 You can, of course, designate that events get sent to the same channel but if you prefer, you can send messages to separate channels.
 This way your Slack users can subscribe to one but not the other.
 You may also decide to disable public notifications entirely (private notifications will continue to get sent).